Cognigy/Documentation/docs/en/docs/ai/nlu/nlu-overview/ml-intents.md

 Simply **highlight** the word that should be mapped as a slot or lexicon and click the "**+**" at the right end of the text field to open the **Annotations** menu.
 The annotations menu provides options to select the type of slot that should be mapped to the highlighted word.

-???+ info "Example Sentence Annotation"
+!!! note "Example Sentence Annotation"
     Find out more about recognizing **Slots** and **Lexicons** in example sentences on the [Annotations Page]({{config.site_url}}ai/nlu/nlu-overview/annotations/).

 ## Thresholds